 There is really only one way to develop the proper timing of your swing: batting practice, batting practice and more batting practice!
 Preferably against live pitching and not a machine.
 Machines are good and serve the purpose if used properly.
 They can help you develop your swing and introduce you to a moving ball, but to really learn the timing of your swing, you need to see the motion of a pitcher and his arm, rhythm and release point.

-The drills referred to earlier in this book are outstanding for grooving your swing, fixing flaws in your swing, and developing the ability to hit the ball to various areas of the baseball diamond.
+The drills referred to on this website are outstanding for grooving your swing, fixing flaws in your swing, and developing the ability to hit the ball to various areas of the baseball diamond.
 But. . . hitting is timing and in order to develop the sense of timing in your swing, you need to see live pitching.
 As much as possible, whether it be during practice or games, you need to see pitching and hit against pitching.

 HittingStore.com has an incredible product we invented to assist in developing the timing in a hitter; The XLR8 Speed Balls.
 These Speed Balls fly at different speeds with the same arm speed – just like live pitching!
 The difference is anybody can throw these and have a changeup as nasty as Tom Glavine!.
 Your father, brother, sister, Mom.. heck even your Grandma can throw batting practice to you with the XLR8 Speed Balls.
 Check the Hitting Store link above or simply click on the image below to check these out.